 📋Italian Easter Cookies

-- Mix all the ingredients with an electric mixer, make sure the butter is at room temperature2/3 cup butter at room temperature, 1 cup caster sugar, 3 fresh eggs, 2 cups flour, 2 tbsp baking powder
+- Mix all the ingredients with an electric mixer, make sure the butter is at room temperature⅔ cup butter at room temperature, 1 cup caster sugar, 3 fresh eggs, 2 cups flour, 2 tablespoon baking powder

 - Shape the dough into a large ball and take each time a piece of dough to make different shapes.